Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Results

 Fig. \ref{fig:rsrp_vs_ul_tx_pwr} shows the distribution of UL Tx Pwr related to RSRP when reducing from 4~Mbps (black circles) to 0.25~Mbps (red triangles).
 Evaluating the regression models near the median RSRP value ($-85$~dBm) yields an average transmit-power reduction of approximately 4~dB for a $\times 16$ rate reduction.

 Table~\ref{tab:ul_tx_power_gain} reports the average UL Tx Pwr variation relative to the 4~Mbps baseline for progressively lower target data rates.

-From an information-theoretic perspective, under the Shannon capacity model, a reduction of the data rate by a factor of two would ideally correspond to a decrease of approximately 3~dB in the required SINR.
+From an information-theoretic perspective, under a simplified Shannon-capacity interpretation, reducing the spectral-efficiency requirement can be associated with a lower required SINR.
+However, the exact reduction is not fixed at 3 dB per halving because it depends on bandwidth, operating point, and practical MCS constraints.
 However, the empirical results reported in Table~\ref{tab:ul_tx_power_gain} deviate from this theoretical trend.
 In particular, the observed transmit-power reduction does not scale linearly with the rate reduction, and remains significantly below the expected cumulative gain (e.g., $\approx 12$~dB for a $\times 16$ reduction).

 This discrepancy can be attributed to the discrete and system-level nature of practical 5G NR UL operation.
-Specifically, link adaptation relies on a finite set of MCS, resource allocation is dynamically adjusted by the scheduler, and UL power control follows fractional path-loss compensation rather than ideal SINR targeting.
+Specifically, link adaptation relies on a finite set of MCS, resource allocation is dynamically adjusted by the scheduler, and UL Tx Pwr control follows fractional path-loss compensation rather than ideal SINR targeting.
 As a result, reductions in the target data rate are often absorbed through changes in allocated bandwidth and coding rate, rather than translating directly into proportional reductions in transmit power.
 Furthermore, in coverage-limited regimes, the UE frequently operates close to its maximum transmit power, which constrains the achievable power adaptation gain.

 The regression parameters for the two extreme operating points are summarized in Table~\ref{tab:regression_params}.

 The slopes of both regressions are similar (approximately $-0.8$), indicating that for each 1~dB degradation in RSRP, the UE increases its transmit power by approximately 0.8~dB.
 This behavior is consistent with fractional path-loss compensation in uplink power control.
 As RSRP decreases toward the cell edge, UL Tx Pwr increases proportionally until the maximum transmit-power constraint is reached, beyond which no further power-control compensation is possible and the link operates in a power-limited regime.